 The Company limits its payment of dividends to retained earnings generated by current year net income.
-There were no restrictions on the Company's or the Bank's retained earnings as of December 31, 2023, and 2022.
+There were no state or regulatory restrictions on the Company's or the Bank's retained earnings as of December 31, 2024, and 2023.

-15. Fair Value
+14. Fair Value